-Description The OPC? query makes possible the

-synchronization between the instrument and an external controller by reading the Output Queue or by waiting for a service request on the Message Available (MAV) bit in the Status Byte Register.
+Description The OPC? query makes possible the synchronization between the instrument and an external controller by reading the Output Queue or by waiting for a service request on the Message Available (MAV) bit in the Status Byte Register.
 The OPC? query causes the instrument to place an ASCII character, 1, into its Output Queue when the device completes all pending operations.
 A consequence of this action is that the MAV bit in the Status Byte Register is set to state 1.

 Syntax OPC?

+Parameter(s) None

-Response Syntax < Acknowledge >
+Response Syntax <acknowledge></acknowledge>

-Response(s) Acknowledge:

-The response data syntax for <Acknowledge> is defined as a <NR1 NUMERIC RESPONSE DATA> operations have been completed.

-The <Acknowledge> response is a single ASCII-encoded byte corresponding to 1.
+Response(s) Acknowledge: The response data syntax for <acknowledge> is defined as a <nr1 data="" numeric="" response=""> element.
+The <acknowledge> response is a single ASCII-encoded byte corresponding to 1.</acknowledge></nr1></acknowledge>

-The receipt of an <Acknowledge> response indicates that all pending selected device
+The receipt of an <acknowledge> response indicates that all pending selected device operations have been completed.</acknowledge>

 Example(s) OPC? returns 1

 See Also OPC WAI